 It’s that time again: Payday.

-According to SCORE, small businesses spend between one and five hours doing payroll every month.
-That number doesn’t even include the 41-plus hours spent on year-end tax preparations.
-If you use payroll software, you could be spending some of that time on other things.
+According to SCORE, most small businesses spend between one and five hours doing payroll every month.
+And that number doesn’t even include the 41-plus hours spent on year-end tax preparations.
+If you use payroll software, you could spend some of that time on other things.

 Photographer Nicole Chen used to dread the end of the month when she’d spend an hour and a half sorting through labor codes and technical glitches to get her payroll right.
 With payroll software, it now takes her five minutes.